sangafabrice/process-inspector-mvc/README.md

 The **Process Inspector** dialogue box is another reinvented wheel that inspects individual processes and provides an option to stop them.
 It is a simplified view of the Task Manager.
 However, it is a practical starter for making GUI applications in PowerShell while applying the **Model-View-Controller (MVC)** architecture.

+Here is the link to the demo of the Process Inspector [on YouTube.](https://youtu.be/_qvuhucREUY)

 <img src="https://gistcdn.githack.com/sangafabrice/a8c75d6031a491c0907d5ca5eb5587e0/raw/406120be7a900c3998e33d7302772827f20539f0/automation.svg" alt="Custom Powershell Module Icon" width="3%"> [![Downloads](https://img.shields.io/powershellgallery/dt/ProcessInspector?color=blue&label=PSGallery%20%E2%AC%87%EF%B8%8F)](https://www.powershellgallery.com/packages/ProcessInspector)
 --
 <br>